raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-DSO messages may or may not be acknowledged; this is signalled by providing a non-zero message ID for messages that must be acknowledged (DSO request messages) and a zero message ID for messages that are not to be acknowledged (DSO unidirectional messages), and is also specified in the definition of a particular message type.
+DSO messages may or may not be acknowledged; this is signalled by providing a non-zero message ID for messages that must be acknowledged (DSO request messages) and a zero message ID for messages that are not to be acknowledged (DSO unidirectional messages), and is also specified in the definition of a particular DSO message type.
 Messages are pipelined; answers may appear out of order when more than one answer is pending.

 The format for DSO messages